charitychain-io/smartcontracts/README.md

 event LogBeneficiaryPayoutMade (address _payoutDestination, uint256 _amountRaised);
 ```
 ### Funding Cap
-A `fundingCap` system is implemented, if achieved, he prevents any new contribution.
+A `fundingCap` system is implemented (arbitrarily set at 10x fundingGoal), if achieved, he prevents any new contribution.

 ### Static Analysis
 No issues found with solium